gravitational/teleport/.github/ISSUE_TEMPLATE/webtestplan.md

   - [ ] Clean the Application Support dir for Connect.
 Start the latest stable version of the app.
         Open every possible document.
 Close the app.
 Start the current alpha.
 Reopen the tabs.
 Verify that the app was able to reopen the tabs without any errors.

+[^cloud-tenant-pre-release-deployments]: Instructions for deploying a custom release to a cloud staging tenant: https://github.com/gravitational/teleport.e/blob/master/dev-deploy.md

+[^cloudshell-prerelease-cdn]: The AWS integration enrollment wizards will have you run scripts in AWS cloudshell that try to download a teleport tarball from our usual CDN.
+That won't work with a pre-release build.
+You will need to modify the downloaded scripts to download the pre-release tarball from `cdn.cloud.gravitational.io` instead of `cdn.teleport.dev`, so change the provided script `bash -c $(curl <url>)` to
+  `bash -c $(curl <url> | sed 's/cdn.teleport.dev/cdn.gravitational.io/')`

+[^rds-enrollment-pre-release-cdn]: When you get to the "Deploy Database Service" step and click the deployment button it will create an ECS cluster and service.
+  You will have to update the ECS service task definition to use our staging ECR repo for the image URI:
+    1. Navigate to the ECS service it deployed (the wizard will link to it)
+    1. Go to `Configuration and networking`
+    1. Click on the task definition hyperlink
+    1. Click on `Create new revision`
+    1. Update the image URI to be `public.ecr.aws/gravitational-staging/teleport-ent-distroless:<TAG>`
+    1. Navigate to your ECS service again and click `Update service`
+    1. Change the revision to the task definition revision you just created, i.e the one marked LATEST
+    1. Confirm and save by clicking `Update`.